 Searching for hope in a cruel political season

-Protesters chant “shame, shame, shame” after a Kentucky legislative committee advanced anti-trans legislation.
+Protesters chant “shame, shame, shame” after a Kentucky legislative committee advanced anti-trans legislation, March 2, 2023, in the Kentucky Capitol Annex.
 (Kentucky Lantern photo by Sarah Ladd)

 FRANKFORT — I was sitting at my desk a stone’s throw from the Kentucky Capitol googling Galileo.

 Was the father of modern science really shown the instruments of torture to make him renounce his belief that the Earth circles the sun?

 The authorities had divined that it was the other way around, that God had put them at the center of the universe.
 Galileo unsettled their comfy world view.

 Why, you may wonder, was I reading up on someone who died in 1642?

 Kentucky’s General Assembly had me desperate for evidence that rule by fear has an expiration date, that it works for only so long, that eventually humanity and the power of knowledge win out.

 That may sound naive after what we just witnessed.
 More than a few times, I marveled: How can these basically decent, if incurious and conservative, lawmakers be so cruel?